PortalNetwork/hackathon/README.md

 ## Hackathon Challenge Description

-Portal Network Hackathon Callenge contains two parts of requirements, one is for tecniqual, and the other one is business model.
+Portal Network Hackathon Challenge contains two requirements: technical, and an adaptable business model.

 ### 1. Technical Requirement

-Hacker should utilize the tech provided as the following :
+Participants should utilize the technologies provided

 #### Challenge Detail

 Portal Network provides the modern dApp framwework which contains the decentralized technology that includes Noia, Bluzelle, and IPFS.

-Teams may use the dApp framework to implement their own ideas, and deploy onto Portal Network system.
+Teams may use the dApp framework to implement their own ideas, and deploy it onto Portal Network's system.
 You'll get the corresponding IPFS link and the wanchain name service.

-Here are the requirements:
+Here is the guide:
-- Using our react-truffle-metamask framework, or choose your favorite dapp framework
+- Use our react-truffle-metamask framework, or choose your favorite dapp framework
     - The repo link :
     [https://github.com/PortalNetwork/react-truffle-metamask](https://github.com/PortalNetwork/react-truffle-metamask)
-    - This frameworks contains the following integragtions :
+    - This frameworks contain the following integrations :
         1. React & Redux
         2. Truffle
         3. Bluzelle
         4. Web3
         5. MetaMask
-- Using our hackathon uploader to deploy your project: [http://h2.portal.network](http://h2.portal.network)
+- Use our hackathon uploader to deploy your project: [http://h2.portal.network](http://h2.portal.network)

 - Access your decentralized website/application by using our browser extension: [Link](https://chrome.google.com/webstore/detail/portal-network/apcnffelpkinnpoapmokieojaffmcpmf?utm_source=chrome-ntp-icon)

 ### 2. Business Model Requirement

-This Hackathon is not just about the blockchain technology.
-Being able to use the technology is one part, and implementing the technology into real world application is another.
-Thus, idea established on a workable business model will be the second requirement for this Hacakthon.
+This Hackathon is not only about the blockchain technology, but also about implementing it into real application.
+Thus, ideas established on a workable business model will be the second requirement for this Hacakthon.

 #### Pledgecamp

-Pledgecamp utilizes the blockchain technology to enhance the efficency and trust issue within the current crowdfunding system.
+Pledgecamp utilizes the blockchain technology to improve the efficency and trust issue within the current crowdfunding system.
 In this Hackathon, imagine you are a creator building a project that will be posted on Pledgecamp.
 Prepare a pitch that can effectively communicate your projects to the backers.

 ## Judging Criteria
 1. Utilization of the Blockchain technology provided (25%) :